RURAL PURGE: The Day Hollywood Killed the Great Conservative Comedies & Westerns

 “I’ve never met an animal I didn’t like, and I can’t say the same thing about people.” – Doris Day

-[3] “Including Lassie…” We Canadians continue to love and create Animal Stories, especially featuring dogs.
-And most of ’em have been shown on Canadian networks and non-network television in the US.
-Besides the classic Littlest Hobo, other Canadian television live-action series have been Call of the Wild, White Fang, Katts and Dog (released in the US as Rin Tin Tin: K-9 Cop), The Dog House and the current and popular Hudson & Rex.
+And, besides the classic Littlest Hobo, other Canadian television live-action series have been Call of the Wild, White Fang, Katts and Dog (released in the US as Rin Tin Tin: K-9 Cop), The Dog House and the current and popular Hudson & Rex.
 About a German Shepherd K9, the police procedural series Hudson & Rex is set and filmed in St John’s, Newfoundland.

-After all these years, The Littlest Hobo, is still on the road.
+After all these years, The Littlest Hobo is still on the road.
 And our TV screens.
 So if you want to join me for a while, just grab your hat, come travel light — that’s hobo style.
 Maybe tomorrow, I’ll want to settle down.
 Until tomorrow, I’ll just keep moving on…

 [4] In his over four-hour interview with Bob Claster for the Television Academy, Paul Henning talked about meeting his future wife Ruth at a radio station.
 Paul wrote for such programs as The George Burns and Gracie Allen Show, The Real McCoys and The Andy Griffith Show.
 And created his popular Rural Comedies The Beverly Hillbillies and Petticoat Junction while producing Green Acres.
 To see the interview Click here.